In an effort to relaunch tychoish with a more contemporary theme and

 needing to maintain a single-feature fork of a software project in

-difficult to express external dependency.
-Adding a HTTP service would
+to express external dependency.
+Adding a HTTP service would be a hard

-to implement the above solution in an external go package, and package
+implement the above solution in an external go package, and package it

-it behind a functional interface, so that hugo maintainers don't need
+behind a functional interface, so that hugo maintainers don’t need to

 Isn't abstraction wonderful?